consortium/hybridaudio/README.md

 By Daniel Jackson, Lorain Furter, Simon Worthington and many more great people associated to the Hybrid Publishing Consortium.

 The Hybrid Player Audio is a media player designed for audio based web publications that can include images, texts and maps.
-Hybrid Player Audio (HPA) is a lightweight framework that allows deep linking of all the media used and a timeline along which the media can be syscronised.
+Hybrid Player Audio (HPA) is a lightweight framework that allows deep linking of all the media used and a timeline along which the media can be synchronised.
 For example HPA can be used create a slide show to accompany audio playback and have text sycronised to follow the audio.

-HPA is currently in a proof of concept rapid prototyping phase (October 2015)
+HPA is currently in a proof of concept rapid prototyping phase as of October 2015.

-HPA is open source and the GitHub repository has been designed for you to download and start making your own web publication.
+HPA is open source and the GitHub repository has been designed for to be download to enable the making your own web publication.

 ## Demo site